 The project received environmental approval in June 2015, while the implementation approval was received in February 2017.
-With the Stage-1 entering service in 2018, the Stage-2 construction works will begin in 2018 with completion scheduled for 2023.
+With stage one entering service in 2018, stage two construction works will begin in 2019 with completion scheduled for 2023.

-The extension project is expected to create 24,000 years of employment, while contributing $3.8bn to the GDP.
+The extension project is expected to create 24,000 person-years of employment while contributing $3.8bn to the GDP.

 Details of Stage-2 LRT project

-The Stage-2 project will add a total of 36km of rail line and 22 new stations to the O-Train system from Bayshore to Place d'Orleans, and south to Bowesville at Riverside South.
+The Stage-2 project will add 36km of railway and 22 new stations to the O-Train system from Bayshore to Place d'Orleans, and south to Bowesville at Riverside South.

 The proposed three extensions include Confederation Line West, Confederation Line East and Trillium Line South.

-Confederation Line West will be a 13km extension beginning from Tunney's Pasture and extending beyond Bayshore to Moodie Drive, with a total of ten stations.
+Confederation Line West will be a 13km extension that starts from Tunney's Pasture and extends beyond Bayshore to Moodie Drive, with a total of ten stations.
 It will extend up to Algonquin College in the south-west.

 The ten LRT stations will be located at Westboro, Dominion, Cleary, New Orchard, Lincoln Fields, Iris, Baseline, Queensview, Pinecrest and Bayshore.